DeMarcoLab/imp_preprocessing_pipelines/README.md

 <h5>For object mesh creation</h5>

-- cmake with all dependencies
+- cmake
-- [pyMesh](https://github.com/PyMesh/PyMesh) for the object to mesh pipeline
+- [pyMesh](https://github.com/PyMesh/PyMesh) for the object to mesh pipeline.
+This is a bit of pain to install - looking to find alternatives.
 - [multiresoultion-mesh-creator](https://github.com/davidackerman/multiresolution-mesh-creator)

 <h5>Folder structure</h5>